markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 }
 ```

-By default, the animation will only play once, unless we specify with another property how often it should repeat.
+Using a second declaration, `animation-duration: 1s`, we can specify how long the animation takes to play.
+By default, the animation will only play once, unless we add another declaration to define how often it should repeat.
 Why not forever?

 ```css
 div {